Fort Lennox

-As of December 2022, the Fort was undergoing renovation work and closed to the public and slated to be reopened to the public in spring 2023.
+As of December 2022, the Fort was still undergoing renovation work and closed to the public.
+It reopened to the public in spring 2023 with a new exhibition, presenting the different passages on the island, in the barracks.

 History

 Built by the British between 1819 and 1829, the fort was designed to protect the colony from possible American invasion.
 The fort was named after Charles Lennox, 4th Duke of Richmond, who died in 1819 and was Governor General of British North America.
 An earlier 1760s fort on the same site was originally built by the French during the Seven Years' War.

 On 28 June 1985 Canada Post issued 'Fort Lennox, Que.' one of the 20 stamps in the "Forts Across Canada Series" (1983 & 1985).
 The stamps are perforated 12 1/2 x 13 mm and were printed by Ashton-Potter Limited based on the designs by Rolf P. Harder.

 Museum

+An exhibit has been presented to the public in the newly renovated barracks.
+By the name of Passages, experiences of this Island, the exhibition split in twelve alcoves presents the multiple passages on the island.

-Visitors can tour the 1820s period officers' quarters.
-The north magazine features an exhibit about military engineering and restoration work carried out at the fort.
+Visitors can tour the 1820s period officers' quarters during a tour given by Parks Canada's guide.
+The north and south magazine are now closed to the public.

 Guided tours are given of the grounds and buildings, which include an ordnance magazine and artillery magazine, a guardhouse, officers' quarters, barracks and casemates.
 During summer weekends, living history demonstrations focus on fort life in the mid 19th century.

+There is the possibility to see a demonstration of a typical 24th British Infantry Regiment soldier uniform.
+It is given in the barracks on the first floor.
+After the demonstration, it is highly recommended to go upstairs to see the dormitory exhibit.